Good Vibrations? A Qualitative Study of Co-Creation, Communication, Flow, and Trust in Vibe Coding: Limitations and Threats to Validity

 \section{Limitations and Threats to Validity}

 Our findings reflect a snapshot window in time (data collected May - July, 2025) and patterns may shift as vibe coding practices evolve.
 For social media, our sampling strategy (e.g., emphasizing top/most-recent posts and using a cap) may over-represent high-engagement and early-adopter members of their respective communities.
 Because platform norms and audience incentives differ (e.g., Reddit's relative anonymity vs. LinkedIn's real-name reputation) we synthesize across data sources and interpret patterns in light of those norms.
-Our interview pool consisted of 11 individuals, ranging from PhD students to professional software developers with varying programming and vibe coding experience.
+Our interview pool consisted of 11 individuals, with programming experience in a variety of backgrounds such as web development, data science, machine learning, and back-end development.
+Their vibe coding experience ranges from personal projects to company projects in their respective areas specific to software engineering.
 Future work could focus on more targeted populations, such as novice developers or senior developers, to better understand the role of expertise.

 Recall bias may have influenced interviewees' responses, as they were asked to describe previous experiences.
 Future work could include in-depth longitudinal or observational studies of developers vibe coding.
 Since we collected data based on explicit use of the ``vibe coding'' label, instances of this practice that are not identified with this label may be under-represented.